matthias-reis/carda-gatsby/content/articles/2021/08/sel-balamir-swell-1.md

 language: en
 languageLink: /2021/08/sel-balamir-swell/
 ---
 **Sel Balamir, singer, guitarist and founder of Amplifier, reports back with a solo record.
 He has announced the release of "Swell" for September 6.
-If you want, you can already listen to it now.**
+If you want, you can already listen to it.**

 The album "Swell" consists of three songs that are very special for Sel.
 He wrote them during the Corona Lockdowns in 2020.
 In his newsletter, he writes: